Back to jobs

 About the Role

-We’re looking for a driven Recruiter to join our Search Team in Manila.
-This is not a passive recruiting role—we need a hunter who thrives on proactively finding top talent, cold calling, and building strong pipelines.
-If you have a salesperson’s mindset—competitive, persuasive, and results-driven—you’ll excel here.
-A successful background in salesis highly valued and welcomed.
+We’re looking for a driven and creative Recruiter to join our Search Team in Manila.
+This is not your typical recruiting desk job—this is a hunter role.
+We want someone who thrives on actively finding top talent, picking up the phone, thinking outside the box, and building strong pipelines.

 What You’ll Do